Maimonides and Aquinas

 a.We can always assume that scientific advances will provide a scientific explanation for the presently unexplainable.

 b.
-Aquinas would likely make this argument because he is committed to secondary causation and the practice of science, and so the idea that God must step in and tinker would not appeal.
+Aquinas would likely make this argument because it implies that God has to step in and tinker.

 --Aquinas, on the contrary, is not appealing to some particular instance of an apparently designed object.
 It's the fact of order AT ALL that's the issue.--